Erin M. Paolano, Clerk of the Board

 Staffing has decreased by one and currently stands at one part-time and one full-time employee in this office, providing clerical assistance to the Commissioners and County Administrator.
 The main telephone line to the County Offices is also located in this department, providing general information to citizens regarding most departments, boards and activities throughout the entire County.
 This office also processes all outgoing mail for the entire county.

-In 2021, 51 Commission meetings were held and 449 resolutions were adopted, ranging in scope from providing for the day-to-day operation, services, and maintenance of County facilities, to the maintenance and construction of bridges, ditches, roads, sewer and water lines and landfill improvements; supporting the operations of the Erie-Ottawa International Airport, Erie County Economic Development Corporation; submitting grant applications for victims assistance, criminal justice, mental health, and quality of life programs for families and the community; providing local support for area businesses and service groups such as Serving Our Seniors, Safe Harbour Domestic Violence Shelter, and Volunteers of America, and cooperating with ODOT on construction projects.
+In 2022, 52 Commission meetings were held and 531 resolutions were adopted, ranging in scope from providing for the day-to-day operation, services, and maintenance of County facilities, to the maintenance and construction of bridges, ditches, roads, sewer and water lines and landfill improvements; submitting grant applications for victims assistance, criminal justice, mental health, and quality of life programs for families and the community; providing local support for area businesses and service groups such as Serving Our Seniors, Safe Harbour Domestic Violence Shelter, and Volunteers of America, and cooperating with ODOT on construction projects.

 In addition to documenting Commission meetings and Board decisions, the Clerk also serves as recording secretary for the Investment Board, Records Commission, Access Management Board of Appeals, and Extraordinary Fee Committee.